-PAGE 9 Recommended Labs on Demand: use this chart to help you choose labs appropriate for your students!
-PAGE 10 Earth Science Labs explore everything on Earth - from the depths of the sea to our place in space.
-PAGE 12 Time Labs brings history to life - explore various topics with interactive activities.
-PAGE 15 ConocoPhillips TechnoScience Labs feature interactive experiments in various chemistry and physics topics.
-PAGE 16 Biology Labs cover a wide range of topics in molecular biology, ecology, genetics, and more.
-PAGE 17 Math Labs bring numbers, beautiful shames, and equations to life.
-Check each class for skills requirements.
-PAGE 17 Wildlife Labs use specimens to discuss the natural world and the unique creatures who inhabit it.
-PAGE 19 Dissection Labs take an inside look at a variety of specimens, from organs to animals.
+page 10 page 12 Time Labs brings history to life - explore various topics with interactive activities. page 15 ConocoPhillips TechnoScience Labs feature interactive experiments in various chemistry and physics topics. page 16 Biology Labs cover a wide range of topics in molecular biology, ecology, genetics, and more. page 17 Math Labs bring numbers, beautiful shames, and equations to life.
+Check each class for skills requirements. page 17 Wildlife Labs use specimens to discuss the natural world and the unique creatures who inhabit it.
+PAGE Dissection Labs take an inside look at a variety of specimens, from organs

+PAGE Dissection Labs take an inside look at a variety of specimens, from organs 19 to animals.
 Note: Some dissections are only offered at HMNS Hermann Park.